Determinants of Health and Health Inequities

 How accurate is the Theory of Planned Behaviour?

-There is an impressive body of literature supporting the validity of the TPB, including several systematic reviews and meta-analyses of the results.
-For example, a 1991 meta-analysis found that the variables in the model explained 50% of the variance in behavioural intention (based on 19 studies) and 26% of variance in predicting actual behaviour (based on 17 studies).69 A 1996 systematic review concluded that 41% of variance in intention and 34% in actual health behaviour was explained by the TPB.70
+An impressive body of literature supports the validity of the TPB, including several systematic reviews and meta-analyses of study results.
+For example, a 1991 meta-analysis found that the variables in the model explained 50% of the variance in behavioural intention (based on 19 studies) and 26% of variance in predicting actual behaviour (based on 17 studies).71 A 1996 systematic review concluded that 41% of variance in intention and 34% in actual health behaviour was explained by the TPB.72

 Putting it all Together: Interactions Among Determinants

-We have presented each health determinant and risk factor separately, but everyone is exposed to them in combination.
+We have described each health determinant and risk factor separately, but everyone is exposed to them in combination.
 Furthermore, determinants and risk factors interact, often reinforcing each other.
 Overcrowded housing promotes transmission of infection; this leads to time off work and hence reduced income, condemning people to live in overcrowded housing.
-The evolution of such factors over time is illustrated by Ms. Sulawesi’s situation (see box).
+The evolution of such factors over time is illustrated by young Peter Sulawesi’s situation (see box).

 Peter Sulawesi’s prognosis